Jacques de Lalaing: His life—a model of medieval chivalry

-Throughout his life, Jacques displayed all the main elements of what was considered to be the perfect medieval chivalrous knight.
+Throughout his life, Jacques displayed all the main elements of what was considered to be the ideal medieval chivalrous knight.
 His military prowess was unmatched, he came from a respected and noble family, at a young age his frank bearing was noticeable, throughout his life he showed great loyalty to his lord the Duke of Burgundy, as a young man he was known to be a favorite of the ladies at court, his largesse was evident after his victories, and his religious piety was shown by such actions as his pilgrimage to Rome in 1450.
 He truly seems to have been the culmination of medieval chivalric ideals.

 Death

 Jacques de Lalaing was killed by gunfire during the suppression of the Revolt of Ghent in 1453.

 Jacques was killed in battle during the Revolt of Ghent on 3 July 1453, fighting for Philip the Good.
 While minor details differ, it appears that he was killed by cannon fire from defenders of Poucques Castle.
 He is one of the first European noblemen to die from gunfire.
 Jacques is therefore a transitional character, the last great member of a chivalrous era destroyed by an element of changing modern times.

 Philip the Good was so furious at the death of his favorite knight Jacques that when the Poucques Castle was taken he had all those captured in it hanged, priests, lepers and children excepted.

 Jacques was buried in the church of Lalaing.
 Before the French Revolution an epitaph to Jacques was in the Notre Dame Cathedral.